nau/lasca-compiler/README.md

 - expression-based
 - practical first, but as clean and concise as possible
 - type-level immutability
-- var are local by default
+- var are local by default (investigate if usable)
 - prefer things done one way
-- make it host language: allow simple creation of external DSLs, configs, etc via compiler API.
+- make it host language: allow simple creation of external DSLs, configs, etc via compiler API ??
 - LLVM backend
-- JVM backend?
+- JVM backend? (hope not)
 - JavaScript backend via compiler API
 - no OOP and data subclassing/inheritance?
 - syntactic sugar is ok